 Make the donut dough:

-- In a bowl, mix the instant yeast with the warm water and sugar.
+- In a bowl, mix the fresh or yeast or instant fast action yeast with the warm water and sugar.
 Stir until the sugar dissolves.
+If you used fresh yeast, let it sit for 5 minutes or until the mixture becomes foamy.

 - In a large mixing bowl, combine your all-purpose flour and the vital wheat gluten.